yuekaizhang/dynamo/docs/guides/dynamo_deploy/minikube.md

 # Minikube Setup Guide

 Don't have a Kubernetes cluster?
 No problem!
 You can set up a local development environment using Minikube.
-This guide walks through the set up of everything you need to run Dynamo Cloud locally.
+This guide walks through the set up of everything you need to run Dynamo Kubernetes Platform locally.

-## Setting Up Minikube

-### 1. Install Minikube
+## 1. Install Minikube
 First things first!
 Start by installing Minikube.
 Follow the official [Minikube installation guide](https://minikube.sigs.k8s.io/docs/start/) for your operating system.

-### 2. Configure GPU Support (Optional)
+## 2. Configure GPU Support (Optional)
 Planning to use GPU-accelerated workloads?
 You'll need to configure GPU support in Minikube.
 Follow the [Minikube GPU guide](https://minikube.sigs.k8s.io/docs/tutorials/nvidia/) to set up NVIDIA GPU support before proceeding.

 ```{tip}
 Make sure to configure GPU support before starting Minikube if you plan to use GPU workloads!
 ```

-### 3. Start Minikube
+## 3. Start Minikube
 Time to launch your local cluster!

 ```bash